 CBT gives patients more control over their lives and helps them to replace ways of living that do not work well with ways of living that have a positive, beneficial impact.
 Research shows that CBT can be helpful for patients with female sexual pain disorders.
 These disorders, which include vulvodynia and vaginismus, among others, can cause pain in and around the pelvic area, vagina, vulva and uterus.
 According to research published by the Association for Behavioral and Cognitive Therapies, one study found that almost 80 percent of women participating in CBT and physical therapy found relief from their pain.
 (20)

 One of the many benefits of yoga is its ability to reduce pain and improve your quality of life.
 A 2011 study published in the Journal of Pediatric and Adolescent Gynecology found that yoga poses such as cobra, cat and fish poses, were able to reduce the severity of pain duration in women during their menstrual cycles.
 Yoga poses also reduced the severity of pain and cramps.
 This study suggests that yoga can also be applied to pelvic pain treatment because it works to relieve pressure and manage gynecologic pain.
 (21)

 Acupuncture stimulates specific points on the body in order to reduce pain and inflammation.
-Several studies show the usefulness of acupuncture for chronic pelvic pain in both men and women.
+Several studies show the usefulness of acupuncture for chronic pelvis pain in both men and women.
 One study conducted in Japan found that pelvic pain decreased significantly after five acupuncture treatments.
-(22) And further research supports the use of acupuncture to relieve pelvic pain and inflammatory reactions that can be contributing to the problem.
+(22) And further research supports the use of acupuncture to relieve pain in the pelvis and inflammatory reactions that can be contributing to the problem.
 (23)

 7. Anti-Inflammatory and High-Fiber Diet